Love & Justice

 Economic Justice

-In this COVID moment, our circumstances have changed but God’s call has not.
-Particularly right now, as government continues to abandon the most vulnerable in our midst, and nearly 40% of households are at risk of eviction, we know that God is calling us to do whatever we can to address financial need in our community.
+Our circumstances have changed, but God’s call has not.
+As government continues to abandon the most vulnerable in our midst, and nearly 40% of households are at risk of eviction, we know that God is calling us to do whatever we can to address financial need in our community.
 Because of this, we have created both a Deacon’s Fund for small grants, and a $100,000 Cancel Rent/Cancel Mortgage Program to help people stay in their homes.
 We also created a $100,000 Black Lives Matter fund to fuel crucial antiracist organizing and education.

 We follow Jesus’ ministry, who both gave direct assistance to people who were suffering even as he took action to address that suffering at its source.
 His work was both individual and systemic, and ours must be too.